Onmel; Sporanox; Sporanox Pulsepak

 Tablets and capsules:

-- If your child has low stomach acid or your child takes another drug to lower stomach acid, give this drug with an acidic drink like non-diet cola.
+- If you have low stomach acid or you take another drug to lower stomach acid, take this drug with an acidic drink like non-diet cola.

-- Give liquid (solution) on an empty stomach.
-Give 1 hour before or 2 hours after meals.
+- Take liquid (solution) on an empty stomach.
+Take 1 hour before or 2 hours after meals.

-- For fungal infections in the mouth, throat, or swallowing tube (esophagus): Have your child swish in the mouth for a few seconds and swallow.
+- For yeast infections in the mouth, throat, or swallowing tube (esophagus): Swish in your mouth for a few seconds and swallow.

 - Store at room temperature.
 Do not freeze.